Lee & Penny Anderson Arena: History

 On January 17, 2023, St. Thomas announced that it had received a $75 million gift from Lee and Penny Anderson to construct a multiuse on-campus arena in St. Paul.
 With a total project cost estimated to be $175 million, the arena would be home to St. Thomas' basketball and hockey teams.
 The arena would also host commencement, speakers, career fairs, and other events for the broader community, such as concerts.
 Three buildings will need to be demolished to make room for the arena, including Cretin Hall, a dormitory designed by Cass Gilbert and built in 1894.

 In addition to the removal of three buildings, several surface lots were removed, resulting in the net loss of over 250 parking spaces.
 Because of this, the university has sought increased public transportation options, will schedule high-attendance events on weekends, and enact parking restrictions during events.

 In November 2023, residents living in the nearby neighborhood filed a petition to the Minnesota Court of Appeals to block construction of the project, releasing a statement which called the project's submitted environmental assessment misleading.
 The group's main concerns were lack of parking accommodations for the many expected events throughout the year.
 Combined with construction of the adjacent Schoenecker Center (which opened in the Spring of 2024) on the university's south campus, construction of the arena is set to result in a net loss of approximately 390 parking stalls.

 The arena officially opened on October 24, 2025 with the St. Thomas men's and women's hockey teams hosting Providence.
 The first basketball events at the arena were on November 8, 2025, as the Tommie men's and women's teams took on Army.
+Starting February 20, 2026, beer and seltzer became available for sale throughout the stadium.
+They had previously only been available in premium areas.

 Design

 The arena's design is in a Gothic architectural style featuring Kasota limestone, similar to many other buildings on campus.

 It is designed such that quick conversions can be made between hockey, basketball and other events.
 The complex houses basketball and hockey practice facilities, including a second ice sheet with seating for 700.

-LEED Silver certification will be sought, a sustainability benchmark for green building certification.
+The building is LEED Silver certified, a sustainability benchmark for green building certification.
 The arena is pursuing utilizing both geothermal energy and groundwater to be the first sustainable ice rink in the US and one of the most efficient ice rinks in the world.